TianweiCao/EC530-PROJECT2/README.md

 * 001: chat request
 * 010: logout request

+Besides this, we need one bit status number to show whether this user has been successfully login if so, the number is set to 1 else the number is 0.

+We also need to design the content of response and request code.
+When we request for login, the content of our code should be user's socket number and his or her ID and pass word.
+If we request for sending message, the content of our code should be the message we want to send.

 The Server part shall also be connected to a database.
 We use the database to save ID and Password of all login users.
 In this case, when we process a login request, what we do is we check if we can find this user in the database.